Marriage and civil partnership ceremonies at a register office

 Photography and videos

-Photos and videos are welcome throughout the ceremony, they are the perfect way to capture those special moments that will create lasting memories.
+Photos and videos are the perfect way to capture those special moments.
+These can be taken throughout the ceremony.

 Confetti